getdirty75/asymetrics/src/articles/blu-ritual.md

 ***\- You've been playing quite literally around the World in the past few years - any travel stories or discoveries you care to share?***

-Traveling has given me so much on many different levels, especially thanks to the fact that I was traveling to do what I love.It was great to see the youth of each and every corner doing their own music and building scenes.
+Traveling has given me so much on many different levels, especially thanks to the fact that I was traveling to do what I love.
+It was great to see the youth of each and every corner doing their own music and building scenes.
 In many cases this involved transcending cultural or traditional aspects into modern music, which helped me further understand how music is so much more than entertainment: it encompasses spirituality, lifestyle, politics,“being”, it’s everything !

 ![](/img/theasymetrics_nankole_sess_lagos.png)